 - Sprinkle each layer with a little flour, throughout.
 This will help thicken the mixture.

 - Cover and cook on high for 6 to 8 hours.
 (If potatoes are too juicy toward the end, remove the cover and allow to reduce for last 3o minutes.
 Stir if necessary.)

 Much like when I was growing up, our kids love this easy family meal.

-They didn’t seem to miss the oven-crisped edges of a bake scalloped potato recipe and if they did, there was certainly no mention of it.
+They didn't seem to miss the oven-crisped edges of a baked scalloped potato recipe; if they did, there was no mention of it.